guildai/guildai/guild/tests/uat/completion-command.md

 ## Unsupported Shell

     >>> run("guild completion --shell other")
-    guild: Invalid value for '-s' / '--shell': invalid choice: other. (choose from bash, zsh, fish) Try 'guild completion --help' for more information.
+    guild: Invalid value for '-s' / '--shell': 'other' is not one of 'bash', 'zsh', 'fish'.
+    Try 'guild completion --help' for more information.
     <exit 2>